afcajamarcar/jenkins-ue4/README.md

 setlocal enableextensions
 for /f "tokens=*" %%a in ( 'git show -s %GIT_COMMIT%' ) do ( set myvar=%%a )
-for /f "tokens=2" %%G in ("%myvar%") do (set buildnumber=%%G) for /f "tokens=*" %%b in ( 'aws s3 presign s3://S3_BUCKET/GAME_FOLDER/GAME_%buildnumber%.zip' ) do ( set link=%%b )
+for /f "tokens=2" %%G in ("%myvar%") do (set buildnumber=%%G) for /f "tokens=*" %%b in ( 'aws s3 presign s3://S3_BUCKET/GAME_FOLDER/GAME_%buildnumber%.zip --expires-in 604800' ) do ( set link=%%b )
 python "C:\path\to\scripts\sendMessageToSlack.py"\sendMessageToSlack.py" %link%
 ```
 ---

 That should do the trick! if you're interested in the Jenkins job configuration, feel free to DM me.
 And last but not least, all the credit should go to the author symapgames from which I forked this repo.